turingschool/front-end-curriculum/lessons/module-1/js-arrays.md

 * Reference [this Intro to Arrays lesson](https://frontend.turing.edu/lessons/module-1/js-intro-to-arrays.html)
 * Reference [javascript arrays documentation](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array)
 * Google (for example: `reassign element in array javascript`)
+* Press that `Ask for help` button in your breakout room - the instructor will pop in and support!
-* Write down your question/what exactly you're stuck on and move on.
-Then ask that question when we get on the zoom call!
+* Write down your question and move on.
+Then ask that question when we come back together!

-After this hour, we will get on the zoom call in your calendar and continue with the remainder of this lesson.
+After this hour, we will come back together and continue with the remainder of this lesson.

 ## Part 2: Class Discussion